top of page

 Christophersen/Siljeholm/Skjeldal/Tsegaye/Giday/Ashigrihe/Adane/Students from Alle School of Fine Arts and Design

-Moving Society - Addis Ababa is a choreographic, performative, relational art project that explores human mobility by addressing local social and political issues.
-The participating artists will collaborate to develop performative and relational artworks displayed in public spaces.
-The objective is that Moving Society will challenge and encourage dialogue, reflection and discussion both within the project and when meeting the public, aiming to generate movement in the society in which the project is created.
-The issues that will be addressed are locally rooted and come from a local engagement and interest.
+Moving Society - Addis Ababa was a choreographic, performative, relational art project exploring human mobility by addressing local social and political issues.
+The participating artists collaborated to develop performative and relational artworks displayed in public spaces.
+Moving Society was working to challenge and encourage dialogue, reflection and discussion both within the project itself and when meeting the public, aiming to generate movement in the society in which the project was created.
+The issues addressed were locally rooted and came from a local engagement and interest.

-Moving Society - Addis Ababa is a joint project between the Norwegian choreographers Sara Christophersen, Ingri Fiksdal, Helle Siljeholm and Marianne Skjeldal and the Ethiopian artists Michael Tsegaye (photographer), Berhanu Asagrihe (visual artist), Agegnehu Adane (visual artist and writer) and Frewayni Giday (documentary filmmaker).
-Furthermore the project will involve young artists who participated in the pilot project Social Choreography, which took place in Addis Ababa in December 2012.
-The project is also open for interested students at the Alle School of Fine Arts and Design to follow the project.
-The work is founded on dialogue and exchange.
-Together we will develop knowledge, work processes, strategies and networks according to the context we are working in.
+Moving Society - Addis Ababa was a joint project between the Norwegian choreographers Sara Christophersen, Ingri Fiksdal, Helle Siljeholm and Marianne Skjeldal and the Ethiopian artists Michael Tsegaye (photographer), Berhanu Asagrihe (visual artist), Agegnehu Adane (visual artist and writer) and Frewayni Giday (documentary filmmaker).
+Furthermore the project involved young artists who participated in the pilot project Social Choreography, which took place in Addis Ababa, December 2012.
+The project was also open for interested students at the Alle School of Fine Arts and Design to follow the process.
+The work was founded on dialogue and exchange.
+Together we developed knowledge, work processes and practices, strategies and networks according to the context we were working within.

 bottom of page